 Halloween is one of the most loved holidays in Montreal.
 Kids like it, of course, because they get a lot of candy and get to wear a costume.
 Grown-ups appreciate beautiful autumn foliage and scare their friends and family with hilarious pranks.

-Fright Fest at La Ronde (October 5–27, 2019)
+Fright Fest at La Ronde (canceled in 2020)

 Fright Fest at La Ronde is a popular seasonal attraction.
 Montreal's largest amusement park is taken over by zombies and ghouls.
-Families can enjoy thrills and exciting activities during the days, while nights might be truly frightening.
+Families can enjoy thrills and exciting activities during the day, while nights might be truly frightening.
 Fright Fest features several haunted houses and a few scare zones.
 After dark, ghouls lurk around every corner, busy with their daily hunting rituals.

-Pumpkinferno in Upper Canada Village (September 27–October 27, 2019)
+Pumpkinferno in Upper Canada Village (September 25–October 31, 2020)

 Pumpkinferno in Upper Canada Village is an amazing attraction for the whole family.
 The glowing installation of 7,000 pumpkins is a not-to-be-missed exhibit.
 Pumpkin walk is a one-kilometre path set in a picturesque 19th-century setting.
-Upper Canada Village is awaiting its pumpkin fans on Selected days in late September and October.
+Upper Canada Village is awaiting its pumpkin fans on selected days in late September and October.

-Rocky Horror Picture Show Halloween Ball (October 31, November 1–2, 2019)
+Rocky Horror Picture Show Halloween Ball (canceled in 2020)

-La Voûte Halloween (October 31, 2019)
+La Voûte Halloween (October 31, 2020, unconfirmed)

-Festival SPASM (October 17–26, 2019)
+Festival SPASM (October 31, 2020, virtual event)

 SPASM Festival is the annual short film event that offers original content and exciting cinema experience.
 During ten days movie fans can enjoy unusual cinema genres and exclusive entertainment.
-The opening night starts with a Kabaret event followed by the eight short films from Quebec directors, all of them handpicked premieres.
+The opening night starts with a Kabaret event followed by eight short films from Quebec directors, all of them handpicked premieres.
 Horror, science fiction, and merely strange and out of the ordinary films in French, English and Spanish will make sure you'll stay in the Halloween spirit.
 The SPASM runs in various venues across Montreal like Threatre Plaza and Club Soda.
 The festival ends with a massive Halloween party.